Does Unsupervised Domain Adaptation Improve the Robustness of Amortized Bayesian Inference? A Systematic Evaluation: Methods

 We start with the observation that model misspecification in ABI \citep{schmitt2023detecting}, and also more generally in neural SBI, can naturally be framed as an UDA problem: Ground-truth parameter values are only available for the simulated source domain \smash{$\mathcal{D} = \{(\x^i, \thetab^i)\}_{i=1}^{{N}}$} but not the observed target domain \smash{$\mathcal{D}_{\tobs} = \{\x_{\tobs}^i\}_{i=1}^{N_{\tobs}}$}.
 In most machine learning applications, the collection of reliable ground-truth values is costly but feasible, whereas in SBI, collecting ground-truth parameter values $\thetab_{\tobs}$ of observed data is typically impossible.
 A general optimization objective for NPE-UDA methods can be formulated by extending the standard negative log-posterior NPE objective:

 where $\lambda$ controls the regularization weight of the UDA loss and $d(\cdot , \cdot)$ is a divergence measure that attains its global minimum if and only if $\phi(\x) = \phi(\x_{\tobs})$.

-$\mathcal{L}_{\text{NPE-UDA}}$ incurs a trade-off between approximation performance in the simulated domain and domain divergence in the summary space, depending on the degree of domain mismatch.
+$\mathcal{L}_{\text{NPE-UDA}}$ incurs a trade-off between approximation performance in the simulated domain and domain difference in the summary space, depending on the degree of domain mismatch.
 In the well-specified case, $p(\x) = p(\x_{\tobs})$, $\mathcal{L}_{\text{NPE-UDA}}$ reduces to the standard NPE loss.
 In the misspecified case, $p(\x) \neq p(\x_{\tobs})$, the summary network $\phi$ optimizes the summary statistics to both \textit{maximize information extraction} in the simulated domain and \textit{minimize domain shift} in summary space.
-Thereby, the approximator $q(\thetab \given \phi(\x))$ needs to rely on domain-invariant information shared between the simulated and the observed domain.
-The common UDA assumption that there exists a low-error hypothesis for both domains \citep[][cf.~Eq.\ref{eq:uda_bound}]{redko2022survey} suggests an upper bound on the amount of domain shift that can be handled by NPE-UDA methods.
-Next, we formulate two NPE-UDA variants based on popular UDA methods with strong benchmark performance \citep{musgrave2021unsupervised}.
+Thereby, the inference network $q(\thetab \given \phi(\x))$ needs to rely on domain-invariant information shared between the simulated and the observed domain.

+The common UDA assumption that there exists a low-error hypothesis for both domains \citep[][cf.~Eq.\ref{eq:uda_bound}]{redko2022survey} suggests a $\lambda$-dependent upper bound on the amount of domain shift that can be rectified by NPE-UDA methods.
+However, finding an optimal value for $\lambda$ despite missing target labels (i.e., ground-truth parameters in SBI) at test time is an open problem in UDA research \citep{zellinger2021balancing, musgrave2022three}.
+Thus, we expect this problem to carry over to NPE-UDA methods as well.
+Next, we formulate two NPE-UDA variants based on popular UDA methods with strong performance on established benchmarks \citep{musgrave2021unsupervised}.